 Maki is also interested in the holistic (therapeutic) role of music.
 As a music educator, she has formed a local music community Oxford Music Hub to connect like minded musicians across different generations.
 She is a graduate of Moscow Conservatoire and lives in Oxford with her musical family.

 Maki has performed numerous recitals at Green Templeton since her appointment, including a truly memorable concert with St. Anne’s Camerata chamber orchestra in the iconic Radcliffe Observatory in 2019.

 Conducted by Dr John Traill, the programme saw Maki performing solo works by Beethoven (his Opus 109 Sonata) and Liszt’s Campanella, followed by Mozart’s piano concerto no.14.

-She recently gave a special virtual performance from the Radcliffe Observatory, recorded without a live audience due to the ongoing COVID-19 pandemic.
+In summer 2020, Maki gave a special performance from the Radcliffe Observatory, recorded without a live audience due to the ongoing COVID-19 pandemic.